Pumpkin Cream Cold Brew

 - Make the pumpkin cream cold foam.
 Stir together the heavy cream, sweetened condensed milk, pumpkin puree, brown sugar, and pumpkin pie spice in a mason jar.
 Froth until thickened and foamy.

 - Prepare the coffee.
 Fill two glasses halfway with ice.
-Add the vanilla coffee syrup and a cup of cold brew into each glass.
+Add the vanilla coffee syrup or brown sugar syrup, plus a cup of cold brew into each glass.

 - Add the foam.
 Divide the foam between the two glasses.
 Top with pumpkin pie spice.
 Enjoy.